BMD16N-SD and BMD16N-SD XL

-The BMD16N-SD is a feedback decoder with integrated current detection for the S88-bus.
+The BMD16N-SD is a feedback decoder with integrated current sensing for the S88-bus.
 The s88-bus can be connected via network cables to greatly reduce the risk of errors.
 The BMD16N-SD is just like the BMD16N fully compatible with the s88-N standard.
 The board has been developed in dialogue with one the initiators of s88-N, Wolfgang Kufer.
 More information on s88-N can be found on his website.
 Or take a look at s88-N.eu.

-The integrated current detection makes the BMD16N-SD very suited for providing feedback on 2-rail layouts.
+The integrated current sensing makes the BMD16N-SD very suited for providing feedback on 2-rail layouts.
 The BMD16N-SD can be used with any S88 based system, for example Märklin Digital, the Uhlenbrock Intellibox, the ESU ECoS and the LDT HSI-88.
 Thanks to its s88-N connectors, the BMD16N-SD can be connected to all other equipment bearing the s88-N logo.

 BMD16N-SD advantages